Congress fights polls to help BJP win, alleges Manish Sisodia | Politics

 ''If private schools in Delhi can be stopped fromraising fees in an arbitrary manner, then why can't the BJP dothe same in Gujarat?'' he sought to know.

-''If in just five years, government hospitals in Delhican be turned fabulous, then why are hospitals in Surat,Ahmedabad, Rajkot in shambles?'' he further asked.
+''If in just five years, government hospitals in Delhican are turned fabulous, then why are hospitals in Surat,Ahmedabad, Rajkot in shambles?'' he further asked.

 ''We hope that very soon, the BJP will start gettingdefeated,'' he said.